 If you're terminally ill

-There are special rules for people who have a terminal illness and are not expected to live for more than six months.
+There are special rules if you have a terminal illness and are not expected to live for more than six months.

 If you meet the criteria for the special rules: